 How soon will I get my delivery?
 Do you provide tracking?

-We ship via Priority Mail, so your package should arrive within 1-3 days to arrive from the time it leaves here.
+We ship via Priority Mail, so your package should arrive within 1-3 days from the time it leaves here.
 If you are ordering an in-stock item it will go out within 2 days.
 If you are ordering an out-of-stock item we will contact you with a timetable.

 My package arrived damaged.
 What do I need to do?

 Please take your package and contents to your local post office.
 They will help you file a claim.

 For bio-security reasons, we cannot accept returns of opened products.
 If you feel there is a problem with your order, please contact us so we can make it right with you.

 Why is copper and selenium important?
 How do I know if I need it?